Political Science (PSC)

 3, 3/0; GA23

-Prerequisite: PSC 101 or PSC 103.
+Prerequisite: Junior or senior standing or instructor permission.
 Main problems of political theory examined through the writings of major political thinkers from Machiavelli to Rawls.
 Offered spring only.

 PSC 355 AMERICAN POLITICAL THOUGHT